LeelaChessZero/lczero.org/content/dev/lc2/overview.md

 * **Discarding tree on take-back.**
 It's usual for people to go back and forth in game tree when analyzing their games.
 Lc0 discards entire tree in that case, even though sometimes it has useful subtrees steel in memory.
 * **Ability to store the search state.**
-It would be useful to be able to store/restore the search state, for example to switch analyzis back and forth for different positions, or to distribute pre-computed search from startpos together with Lc0 as kind-of an opening book.
+It would be useful to be able to store/restore the search state, for example to switch analysis back and forth for different positions, or to distribute pre-computed search from startpos together with Lc0 as kind-of an opening book.

+We are attempting to fix all of that at once, and repeatedly fail at that.

-## Unwritten
+## Summary of ideas

-* Hash and sharding
-  * Rule50?
-  * Threefold
+The following pages describe ideas addressing the issues, but the real challenge is how to glue them together..

+* Bring edge **N** and edge **Q** to [parent node]({{<ref "edgedata">}}).
+* To be able to gather unlimited number of nodes fast, [temporary exclude them from legal moves]({{<ref "batching">}}) and adjust all nodes until root.
+* For better (unlimited!) parallelization and remove locks, shard the nodes hashmap and have dedicated thread per shard.
+* Pick hash function which incorporates rule50 but not threefold position.
-* Message passing
+* Run search using message/event passing architecture.
-* Transposition handling and repetition
 * Node serialization
 * Nodes GC and material key
-* Large batches v3